Policy

 The medical withdrawal documents must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
 In the case of death of an immediate family member, an obituary or other official record of death may be requested as documentation.

-If the central campus office overseeing medical withdrawals determines a refund of tuition and segregated fees is in order, UW institutions should follow the refund ranges listed in the tables below.
+If the central campus office overseeing medical withdrawals determines a refund of tuition and segregated fees is in order, UW universities should follow the refund ranges listed in the tables below.
 Exceptions to the schedule may only be granted by the chancellor or designee.

 Fall and Spring Full Semester Courses